 What Is DNSSEC?

-DNSSEC (Domain Name System Security Extensions) adds a layer of security to DNS by allowing DNS records to be digitally signed.
+DNSSEC stands for Domain Name System Security Extensions.
+It’s part of DNS security best practices, because it adds a layer of security to DNS by allowing DNS records to be digitally signed.
 This helps ensure that the responses users receive from a DNS lookup are authentic and haven’t been tampered with along the way.

 Without DNSSEC, attackers can exploit vulnerabilities in DNS to redirect users to malicious sites, even if everything looks normal.
 With DNSSEC, DNS resolvers can perform authentication to confirm the integrity of DNS records using cryptographic signatures.

 Want to learn about DNSSEC from a taco?
-Check out our DNSSEC comic for a fun explanation.
+Check out our DNSSEC comic for a fun explanation, and get answers to your burning questions on what DNS security is and how DNSSEC helps ensure DNS protection.

 Although DNS is a fundamental part of the Internet’s infrastructure, it lacks built-in security to verify that the information it returns is authentic or unchanged.
 This makes it possible for attackers to manipulate DNS responses and redirect users without them ever knowing.